-This Licensing Authority is yet to adopt a formal "Statement of Principles" however; it expects the applicant to show that there are policies and procedures in place to protect children from harm.
+This Licensing Authority is yet to adopt a formal "Statement of Principles" in relation to family entertainment centre gaming machine permits however; it expects the applicant to show that there are policies and procedures in place to protect children from harm.
 Harm in this context is not limited to harm from gambling but includes wider child protection considerations.
 The efficacy of such policies and procedures will each be considered on their merits, however, they may include appropriate measures/training for staff as regards to;